JunHengker/DataProcessingAndML/README.md

 # Fall vs Normal Activities Feature Extraction and Classification

+## Acknowledgements

+I would like to express my deepest gratitude to **Gian Avila** for his invaluable assistance and contributions to this project.
+Gian played a crucial role in the development of the MATLAB scripts for filtering and feature extraction. `This project would not have been possible without his hard work and expertise`.
+Thank you, Gian, for your dedication and support.
+Your efforts are greatly appreciated and respected.

 ## Description

 This repository contains the code and data for my final exam project, which focuses on machine learning and feature extraction from a dataset that distinguishes between fall and normal activities.
 The primary goal of this project is to develop and evaluate a machine learning model using the K-Nearest Neighbors (KNN) algorithm to accurately classify activities as either falls or normal movements based on extracted features.